vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

 Each AS has an identifying number associated with it called an :abbr:`ASN (Autonomous System Number)`.
 This is a two octet value ranging in value from 1 to 65535.
 The AS numbers 64512 through 65535 are defined as private AS numbers.
 Private AS numbers must not be advertised on the global Internet.
+The 2-byte AS number range has been exhausted.
+4-byte AS numbers are specified in :rfc:`6793`, and provide a pool of 4294967296 AS numbers.

 The :abbr:`ASN (Autonomous System Number)` is one of the essential elements of BGP.
 BGP is a distance vector routing protocol, and the AS-Path framework